MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 A Teams app is a web app.
 Like all web apps, its source code is typically developed in an IDE or code editor and hosted somewhere in the cloud (like Azure).

 To install and render your app in Teams, you must include a set of configurations that Teams recognizes.
-This has traditionally been done by crafting an app manifest, a JSON file that contains all the metadata Teams needs to display your app content.
+This has traditionally been done by crafting an app manifest, a JSON file that contains all the metadata that Teams needs to display your app content.
 The Developer Portal abstracts this process and includes new features and tooling to help you be more successful.

 ### Basic app configuration

-**Basic app information:** This is the information users see on your app details page in Teams, such as App ID, app names, descriptions, developer information, dersion, dpp URLs, and Microsoft Partner Network ID.
+**Basic app information:** The users see on your app details page in Teams, such as App ID, app names, descriptions, developer information, version, app URLs, and Microsoft Partner Network ID.

-**Branding:** Apps require a color and outline icon in PNG format.
+**Branding:** Apps require color and outline icon in PNG format.
 To publish your app in the Teams store, the icons must meet specific size requirements.

-**Features:** App features are the Teams features you can include in your app.
-Add one or more features depending on your app’s use cases.
+**Features:** Teams features that you can include in your app.
+You can add one or more features depending on your app’s use cases.

 **Permissions:** Specify what users must consent to when using your app.

-**Single sign-on:** Configure your app to authenticate users with single sign-on (SSO).
+**Single sign-on:** Configure your app to authenticate users with Single sign-on (SSO).

-**Domains:** List the domains your app needs to navigate to.
+**Domains:** List all the domains your app needs to navigate to.
 Use wildcards to include multiple subdomains.
 For example, `*.example.com`.

 ### Advanced app configuration